 CHILDREN.
 Friends have a particular responsibility to bring children under the loving care of the meeting.
 Friends should be sensitive to the needs of these young people, nurturing their spiritual well-being and helping them grow into mature and concerned members.

 Meetings differ in the ways in which they encourage children’s participation.
 Some monthly and executive meetings record children as members at birth or adoption when both parents are members, unless parents request otherwise.
-Meetings may also extend membership to children under age 18 a) by written request of both member parents, b) by request of a member parent and written consent, if possible, of the nonmember parent, c) by request of a guardian, d) by request of the child upon recommendation of the overseers or the meeting on ministry and counsel.
+Meetings may also extend membership to children under age 18: a) by written request of both member parents; b) by request of a member parent and written consent, if possible, of the nonmember parent; c) by request of a guardian; OR d) by request of the child upon recommendation of the overseers or the meeting on ministry and counsel.
 Some meetings record children as associate members.

 [It is] our desire that all persons on whom involuntary membership has been conferred, either by birth or through entrance of parents into membership, be reaffirmed by commitment at an age which would make this appropriate.